dart-lang/language/working/parts-with-imports/feature-specification.md

 where they are imported.
 Every extension imported or declared in the file's top-level scope chain is equally available.

+It is not possible to *hide* an extension from a part file, if the extension is available in the parent file.
+That means that a parent file import *can* break a part file by importing another applicable extension.

+_Conflicts must be resolved as usual: Avoid importing one extension, if it isn't used (which can now mean moving its import and use to a sibling part file), use a more precise receiver type if possible and it solves the problem, or use an explicit extension application._

+_It is possible for an extension declaration to be available, and not be accessible by name.
+An extension imported with a prefix in a parent file may have the entire prefix shadowed by an import in the current file.
+That does not make the extension unavailable.
+This is not new, extensions could always be shadowed by library declarations, or be imported with a name conflict, and they would still be available for implicit use._

 ### Export directives

 Any Dart file can contain an `export` directive.
-It makes no difference which file an `export` is in, its exported declarations (filtered by any `hide` or `show` combinators) are added to the library's single export scope, along with those of any other `export` directives in the library and the all non-private declarations of the library itself.
-Conflicts are handled as usual (as an error if it's not the *same* declaration).
+It makes no difference which file an `export` is in, its exported declarations (filtered by any `hide` or `show` combinators) are added to the library's single export scope, along with those of any other `export` directives in the library and all non-private declarations of the library itself.
+Conflicts are handled as usual (as a compile-time error if it's not the *same* declaration).

-Allowing a part file to have its own export is mainly for consistency.
+_Allowing a part file to have its own export is mainly for consistency.
-Most libraries will likely keep all `export` directives in the library file.
+Most libraries will likely keep all `export` directives in the library file, but generated part files may want to, for example, re-export declarations of framework types that are exposed by their generated code._

 ## Terminology